txpipe-shop/tx3-multiparty-escrow/docs/design.md

 ![updateChannel](imgs/update.png)

 #### Claim
 Service providers can claim their funds providing the corresponding signed message.

 Multiple channels could be claimed in the same transaction.
+Some of them could be also closed in that tx.

 ![claimChannel](imgs/claim.png)
 ![multiClaim](imgs/multi-claim.png)